DerJimno/bubble-sort/README.md

 # bubble_sort
 One of the simpler (but more processor-intensive) ways of sorting a group of items in an array is bubble sort, where each element is compared to the one next to it and they are swapped if the one on the left is larger than the one on the right.
 This continues until the array is eventually sorted.
+# Logic
+What I did was a little bit different but stays in the same concept of comparing two elements of an array till it becomes sorted (in one go)